lyteword/kjv/leviticus/chapter-6.md

 <sup>28</sup> But the earthen vessel wherein it is sodden shall be broken: and if it be sodden in a brasen pot, it shall be both scoured, and rinsed in water.

-<sup>29</sup> All the males among the priests shall eat thereof: it is most holy.
+<sup>29</sup> All the males among the priests shall eat thereof: it *is* most holy.

-<sup>30</sup> And no sin offering, whereof any of the blood is brought into the tabernacle of the congregation to reconcile withal in the holy place, shall be eaten: it shall be burnt in the fire.
+<sup>30</sup> And no sin offering, whereof *any* of the blood is brought into the tabernacle of the congregation to reconcile *withal* in the holy *place*, shall be eaten: it shall be burnt in the fire.